hegdebhavya/ImageEdit/README.md

 destination bucket.
 Random quotes are saved in the lambda function folder as .txt file.
 The function code is written in python.
 The code execution logs can be seen on CloudWatch.

+## Use case

+Similar function can be used to watermark any image uploaded to S3 bucket.